cdklabs/cdk-docker-image-deployment/API.md

 public bind(scope: Construct, context: SourceContext): SourceConfig
 ```

-bind grants the CodeBuild role permissions to pull from a repository if necessary bind should be invoked by the caller to get the SourceConfig.
+Bind grants the CodeBuild role permissions to pull from a repository if necessary.

+Bind should be invoked by the caller to get the SourceConfig.

 ###### `scope`<sup>Required</sup> <a name="scope" id="cdk-docker-image-deployment.Source.bind.parameter.scope"></a>